 From this discussion, you want to learn, his or her:

-(Note: Lower third salespeople are often more aware of price than quality.
+(Note: Lower Half salespeople are often more aware of price than quality.
 So if your product/serves are value driven instead of price driven, then your salesperson may believe that that best value is the lowest price.
 More on this topic in the free training on Misconception #6: selling value against lower priced competition)

 Now what you're seeking in your conversation is for them to number one talk about areas of the company that are not perfect.
 Number two how they feel about that.
 And that is the key how do they feel about these imperfections.